nitrologic/blitz2/README.md

 ## Blitz User Magazines

 The contents of the BUM disks are here.
+Cover disks are in the dms folder.

-Ascii source and pdf versions of magazines to be added shortly.
+ASCII source and pdf versions of magazines to be added shortly.

 Fans of Blitz Research can check out the founder's CV here: